awsdocs/aws-security-hub-user-guide/doc_source/securityhub-data-retention.md

 When an AWS account is closed, Security Hub responds to the closure as follows\.

- AWS retains the policy data for the account for 90 days from the effective date of the administrator account closure\.
-At the end of the 90 day period, AWS permanently deletes all policy data for the account\.
+Security Hub retains the findings for the account for 90 days from the effective date of the account closure\.
+At the end of the 90 day period, Security Hub permanently deletes all findings for the account\.
-+  To retain findings for more than 90 days, you can archive the policies\.
-You can also use a custom action with an EventBridge rule to store the findings in an S3 bucket\.
++ To retain findings for more than 90 days, you can use a custom action with an EventBridge rule to store the findings in an Amazon S3 bucket\.
+As long as Security Hub retains the findings, when you reopen the closed account, Security Hub restores the findings for the account\.
-+  As long as AWS retains the policy data, when you reopen the closed account, AWS reassigns the account as the service administrator and recovers the service policy data for the account\.
++ If the account is a Security Hub administrator account, it is removed as an administrator and all the member accounts are removed\.
+If the account is a member account, it is disassociated and removed as a member from the Security Hub administrator account\.
 + For more information, see [Closing an account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html)\.

 **Important**
  For customers in the AWS GovCloud \(US\) Regions: